mrdavemorgan/lepgallery/readme.txt

 == Installation ==

-1. Upload the ungallery directory to your /wp-content/plugins/ directory.
-1. Activate through the 'Plugins' menu in WordPress.
+1. Upload the ungallery directory to your /wp-content/plugins/ directory and activate on the Plugins menu in WordPress.
 1. Enable Permalinks: Settings -> Permalinks -> Custom Structure -> /%category%/%postname%
-1. Create a blank WordPress *Page* called "Gallery".
+1. Create a blank WordPress Page called "Gallery".
 1. Picture files go in the /pics/ subdirectory included or you can point to your own picture directory tree.
 See Notes below.

 == Features ==